Official starting date 14 January 2013

 PhD Superviror (2): Tom McEwan, from April 2014 to July 2015

-Title: Towards cross-boundary friendly collaborative open learning within cross-institutional academic development
+Towards a cross-boundary collaborative open learning framework for cross-institutional academic development

 posts linked to my research can be accessed here.